stormpath/express-stormpath/README.md

 You can make your own contributions by forking the `develop` branch of this repository, making your changes, and issuing pull request on the `develop` branch.

-We regularly maintain our this repostiory, and are quick to review pull requests and accept changes!
+We regularly maintain this repository, and are quick to review pull requests and accept changes!

 We <333 contributions!